Spinocerebellar Ataxia (SCA) is a genetic condition that affects an individual’s voluntary functions such as standing, walking, or speaking.

 - Occupational Therapy to help the patient complete daily activities of living on their own

 - Counseling, to help manage the stress of living with a neurological condition

-- Stem Cell Therapy, a form of regenerative therapy that uses the patient\’s own cells to replace the brain and nerve cells damaged by Spinocerebellar Ataxia
+Stem Cell Therapy for SCA uses the patient’s own cells to replace the brain and nerve cells damaged by the disease.

-Living with Spinocerebellar Ataxia can be tough, but modern treatment methods can significantly improve one’s quality of life.
-With regular Speech Therapy, the patient can learn to speak clearly, communicate their needs and feelings, and eat the foods they love safely.
+With regular speech therapy, ataxia patients can learn to speak clearly, communicate their needs and feelings, and even safely relish the foods they love.
 In addition, taking the support of loved ones and engaging in activities one enjoys will help the patient navigate this challenging journey more fruitfully.

 Reach out to our team of experienced speech therapists today.